satindersharma/c/advance/README.md

 int second[3];

-  second = first; // this will also not work, we can;t directly compy array in c
+  second = first; // this will also not work, we can't directly copy array in c,we can't assign one array to another one(you have to loop over it and copy each element sepratly

 ```